 The Company is subject to externally imposed capital requirements.
-The credit facility contains certain financial covenants that must be maintained (see Note 7).
-As at December 31, 2021 and 2020, the Company was in compliance with all financial covenants.
+The line of credit contains certain financial covenants that must be maintained (see Note 7).
+As at December 31, 2022 and 2021, the Company was in compliance with all financial covenants.